The Hamiltonian formulation of General Relativity: myths and reality: The Dirac Hamiltonian of GR versus the ADM Hamiltonian of geometrodynamics

-The main subject of this article is the Hamiltonian formulation of GR in second-order form and, in particular, a comparison of the formulations related by a change of variables.
+The main subject of the present paper is the Hamiltonian formulation of GR in second-order form and, in particular, a comparison of the formulations related by a change of variables.
 However, we think that some comments on similar changes made to its Lagrangian should be given.